tdurand/videoplayer-phonegap3/README.md

 ## Using the plugin ##

-The plugin creates the object `window.plugins.videoPlayer`.
+The plugin creates the object `window.videoPlayer`.
 To use, call the play() method:

 <pre>
   /**